ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 This specification defines two parameters for the "issue" and "issuewild" properties of the Certification Authority Authorization (CAA) DNS resource record {{RFC6844}}.
-The first, "account-uri", allows authorization conferred by a CAA policy to be restricted to specific accounts of a CA, which are identified by URIs.
-The second, "validation-methods", allows the set of validation methods supported by a CA to validate domain control to be limited to a subset of the full set of methods which it supports.
+The first, "accounturi", allows authorization conferred by a CAA policy to be restricted to specific accounts of a CA, which are identified by URIs.
+The second, "validationmethods", allows the set of validation methods supported by a CA to validate domain control to be limited to a subset of the full set of methods which it supports.